 Featuring 24 of the world’s greatest female players, the IFPA Women’s World Pinball Championship is the most prestigious women’s tournament in competitive pinball.

-We will be using our World Pinball Player Rankings as of January 1st, 2017 to determine 16 qualifiers for the championship.
-The current IFPA Women’s World Rankings are available HERE.
+We will be using our World Pinball Player Rankings as of January 1st, 2020 to field 16 qualifiers for the championship, along with our Women’s World Ranking system fielding an additional 8 wild card spots.
+The current Main Rankings are available HERE.
+The current Women’s Rankings are available HERE.

 Additional details of the tournament can be found below.

 1. How to qualify

 Unlike most tournaments where the qualification process takes place over a couple of days, qualifying for the IFPA Women’s World Pinball Championship takes place all year.
 Utilizing it’s World Pinball Player Rankings, the IFPA will use the January 1st, 2020 rankings to determine the qualifiers for the 2020 IFPA Women’s World Pinball Championship.
 The tournament field will consist of 24 players in total.
 For players that cannot attend, spots will be filled by going down the WPPR rankings list.
 16 players will come from the main WPPR rankings list.
 An additional 8 wild card spots will go to the 8 highest ranked women in the Women’s WPPR ranking that haven’t already qualified for a spot in the championship through the Main WPPR ranking system.